Skip to main content

 Alongside their delicate flavours favoured by chefs and foodies, the scarcity and the manual labour that goes into growing and finding truffles elevates them to luxury status.

-“Without the dogs, we actually can't find the truffles,” Anna says.
-“They’re pets, as well as work dogs, as well as colleagues… It's a pretty special bond.”
+“They’re pets, as well as work dogs, as well as colleagues… It's a pretty special bond."

-Truffles in Tasmania FAQs
+Frequently asked questions about Truffles in Tasmania

-become a winter person
+Become a winter person

-Don your woolly socks and subscribe to the Off Season newsletter to be the first to know about Tasmania’s winter festivals, events and special offers.
+Don your woolly socks and subscribe to the Off Season newsletter to be the first to know about Tasmania’s winter festivals, experiences and special deals.

 Please add a valid name